anoopk18/anoopk18.github.io/_teaching/2018-teaching.md

 ---

 **Geometry, Algebra 1 & 2, Trigonometry, Pre-Calculus, Physics - Newtonian, Physics - Electricity and Magnetism**
-* Math & Physics Tutor, *Rockland Community College, Suffern, NY*
+* Tutoring & Academic Services, *Rockland Community College, Suffern, NY*
   * Provided private instruction to individual and groups of students to improve academic performance, occupational skills, and preparation for tests
   * Developed activities and problem sets to work with students and increased interest in higher learning